thedoorman26/todo/README.md

 # Development Environment

--Code was edited in Visual Studio Code
+- Code was edited in Visual Studio Code
--Language was JavaScript packaged alongside an HTML file -Imported the Lodash library
+- Language was JavaScript packaged alongside an HTML file
+- Imported the Lodash library

 # Useful Websites